No matter how fantastic a drummer you may be, you will undoubtedly struggle to get anywhere in the music industry without the help of others.

 It’s important to remember that nobody owes you anything.
 Respect and trust is earned, and good relationships are built over time.

 What you can do is show your value and demonstrate what you can offer to a potential contact so that you can benefit them.
-Once you have proven yourself as being valuable and trust has been earned, you will both be able to benefit from a mutually advantageous relationship.
+Once you have proven yourself as being valuable and trust has been earned, you can both benefit from a mutually advantageous relationship.